axonops/axonops-data-extractor/README.md

 # AxonOps™ CSV Extractor

-This is a Python application that AxonOps users can use to extract their cluster metrics to CSV.
+The AxonOps CSV Extractor is a Python utility designed to extract data from AxonOps and concert it to CSV files.
+This tool is particularly useful for integrating into data pipelines, data warehouses or ETL workflows

 You simply add your AxonOps API keys as environment variables, create a report config (see `data/queryconfig/query_config_example.json`) and then run `axonops_csv_extractor.py`.